Griffin in Summer

 Griffin in Summer is a 2024 American independent coming-of-age comedy drama film.
 Written and directed by Nicholas Colia in his directorial debut, it stars Everett Blunck, Owen Teague, Abby Ryder Fortson, Kathryn Newton, and Melanie Lynskey.
 The film centers on Griffin, an aspiring playwright whose plans for the summer take an unexpected turn when a handsome 25-year-old enters his life.

 On June 6, 2024, the film had its world premiere at the Tribeca Festival, where it won the awards for Best U.S. Narrative Feature and Best Screenplay.
-It was released in theaters on August 29, 2025.
+It was released in theaters on August 29, 2025 and premiered on Hulu on December 2.

 Plot

 Griffin Nafly is a 14-year-old aspiring playwright who dreams of moving to New York City and staging his plays on Broadway.
 For his summer vacation, Griffin is at work on his latest piece, a divorce drama he describes as "Who's Afraid of Virginia Woolf? meets American Beauty" titled Regrets of Autumn.
 The play is inspired by the marital troubles between his mother Helen and father Bill.
 His best friend Kara offers to be the director, while their friends Winnie, Pam, and Tyler fill out the cast.
 He is dismayed to learn that Kara will be spending part of her summer in Maine with her new boyfriend, but she promises to stay updated by phone.

 One day, Griffin sees Helen has hired 25-year-old handyman Brad Rizzo to work on the family pool.
 Brad is an aspiring actor who has just moved back from New York City after his acting career stalled.
 Griffin is initially annoyed with Brad when his playwriting is disrupted by the loud techno music he plays outside while working.
 However, he begins to develop a crush on the oblivious Brad and offers him liquor from his parents' cabinet to get closer to him.
 Brad and Griffin develop a friendship over their shared interest in art.

 Griffin stakes out Brad at a bar, but is disappointed to find that he is there with a girlfriend, Chloe.
 Nevertheless, he looks for ways to get Brad involved with his play.
 He abruptly fires Tyler and asks Brad to take over the role.
 Brad tentatively agrees to do the play after Griffin says he will pay him; his addition to the play causes changes to the writing and the dynamics among the remaining cast.
 When Kara voices concerns to Griffin about the changes, he insults her and her boyfriend.